 Nöthlings U, Murphy SP, Wilkens LR, Henderson BE, Kolonel LN.
 Dietary glycemic load, added sugars, and carbohydrates as risk factors for pancreatic cancer: The Multiethnic Cohort Study.
 Am J Clin Nutr.
 2007 Nov; 86(5): 1,495-1,501.

 PubMed ID: 17991664

-To investigate associations between dietary glycemic load, dietary carbohydrate, sucrose, fructose, total sugars and added sugars and pancreatic cancer risk.
+To investigate associations between dietary glycemic load, dietary carbohydrates, sucrose, fructose, total sugars and added sugars and pancreatic cancer risk.

-Participant of the Multiethnic cohort in Hawaii and Los Angeles, which is composed of men and women who were 45 to 75 years old at cohort creation, and enrolled in the study between 1993 and 1996.
+Participant of the Multiethnic Cohort Study in Hawaii and Los Angeles, which is composed of men and women who were 45 to 75 years old at cohort creation, and enrolled in the study between 1993 and 1996.

 - Did not belong to one of the five targeted racial-ethnic groups (African Americans, Japanese Americans, Latinos, Native Hawaiians and Whites)